sagemath/sagewiki_to_gh-2022-10-10/dev1/roommates.md

  1. (Jon Bober [June 12 to June 20], Dag Sverre Seljebotn [June 12 to June 23])
  1. (Burcin Erocal [June 12 to June 22], Ralf-Philipp Weinmann [June 12 to June 21])

+Arrival Times:
+ * Jon Bober lands at 9:14 p.m. on the 12th, should be at Collegiana by around 10:30.

 Notes:

  * Gary Furnish moves out of Collegiana on June 21.